craftingcity/The-Known-World/An Ode to My Love.md

 Strong.
 She holds herself as such, and she claims the space around her with ease.
 The others barely notice.
 Beautiful, in every sense of the word.

-And the Predator became the Prey.
+And so the Predator became the Prey.
 For a moment, she felt it.
-The freedom.
+As the fear of being noticed quickly faded into the freedom of the gesture, she was, for a moment, being reflected.
+Recognized.
+Accepted, even Challenged.

+"Defend yourself.
+I am nothing to be "

 And then she sees it.
 It's vile, even - but it is an opportunity.
 A challenge.
 A fight, one she would happily take, and would be happier to win.